RishitaReddyChilla/IOT-based-Fall-Detection-System/README.md

         >* UltrasonicTEP.IDX,
         >* UltrasonicTEP.LIB,
         >* UltrasonicTEP.HEX.
    * Place these three files in the LIBRARY folder of your Proteus software folder.
-Sometimes LIBRARY folder can be found insite the DATA folder of the proteus as shown    below</br>
+Sometimes LIBRARY folder can be found inside the DATA folder of the proteus as shown    below</br>
      [...\Labcenter Electronics\Proteus 8 Professional\DATA\LIBRARY\UltraSonicSensor.HEX].
 11. Download and Open the FALL DETECTION.pdsprj file on  Proteus software.
 12. Now, double click on the ultrasonic sensor, edit component dialog box appears.